Talome

 sudo lsof -i :4000

-Either stop the conflicting service or change Talome's ports in your compose file.
+Either stop that service, or change Talome's ports in ~/.talome/server/apps/core/.env:

 Check the logs: